BriceDelemosDitPereira/groupie-tracker/README.md

 ## Usage

 Upon running Groupie-Tracker, you can access the homepage where a list of music groups is displayed.
 You can click on any group's image to view detailed information about that group on a separate page.
-The search bar allows you to search for specific groups, artists, albums, or concert venues.
+The search bar allows you to search for specific groups, artists, albums, or concerts (you must return to the home page to restart a search).
 Additionally, filters are available to narrow down the displayed groups based on certain criteria.

 ## Co-developers